taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We are back in the Amazon, up in the tree with Min.
 Min is no longer grinning.
 Asoka is looking up at Min, tears streaming down their face.

-Asoka: **"
+Asoka: **"*That's why we have to hurry!!*"**

 Min squats and stares down the approximately 5 meters of tree trunk down at Asoka's face veil, her eyes still closed.
-Min looks smug with pride.

 Min: **"There is no village.
 'The Clan is fluid upon the land'...it's just a decoy."**